vedi/restifizer/README.md

 [![NPM](https://nodei.co/npm/restifizer.png?compact=true)](https://npmjs.org/package/restifizer)

+> HANDS UP!!!
+We are working to make Restifizer database-agnostic.
+We extracted Mongoose Data Source: https://github.com/vedi/restifizer-mongoose-ds.
+And make it stable.
+If you want to get the stable version with the old functionality use v0.3.1.

 > We are working hard to create and improve documentation.
 Some sections still are blank.
 But if you have exact questions or ideas how we can improve documentation, create a ticket with it here: https://github.com/vedi/restifizer/issues

 > Simple example project is available at https://github.com/vedi/restifizer-example.